“Extreme talent, outstanding work ethic and the drive to win”

 For 18 months Jesse worked as a rider for Andrew Nicholson.
 At 22 Jesse established his own competition yard in the picturesque Downs of Marlborough, here he has quickly established a reputation as a talented horseman of integrity with a skilled eye for selecting and producing top horses.
 After watching Jesse ride at Boekelo’s CCI4* Captain Mark Phillips wrote:

 ” The rider who caught my eye was New Zealand’s Jesse Campbell.
 He rode across the country with all the class trademarks that have stood Mark Todd and Andrew Nicholson in good stead for so many years.
 He has not been in Europe long, but he will surely be a powerful addition to the kiwi team…” – Horse&Hound, November 2012

 After Jesse’s double victory at Millstreet Drishane Castle International 2015 he was interviewed in the following link:

-Jesse’s 4* debut in Luhmulhen saw him set a New Zealand record with his commanding 75.50% dressage which placed him on the first day one behind Germany’s double gold Olympic and World Champion, and .03 from Sir Mark.
+Jesse’s 5* debut in Luhmulhen saw him set a New Zealand record with his commanding 75.50% dressage which placed him on the first day one behind Germany’s double gold Olympic and World Champion.
 Jesse’s perfect cross-country saw him go on to win the Luhmuhlen Cross-Country prize for completing Captain Mark Phillips course bang on the optimum time.